Strasser-Pablo/scheduler-plugins/LLM.md

 20. **Version your Protocol Buffers** for backward compatibility
 21. **Test both success and failure scenarios** extensively
 22. **Use Kubernetes API for service discovery** in DaemonSet architectures
+23. **Optimize container images for kind clusters** - use `kind load docker-image` to pre-load large images (like NVIDIA Triton ~9GB) and set `imagePullPolicy: Never` to avoid redundant downloads
+24. **Implement image caching strategies** for development workflows to reduce deployment times

 ### Performance Considerations